oit-ipbl/robots/robot_control/robot_control_03.md

         navigation(ac, 3, 3.6, math.radians(90))
 ```

-The third argment is a disired direction of the robot which have reached to the navigation goal.
+The third argument is a desired direction of the robot which have reached to the navigation goal.
 In this case, the 'direction' will represents the angle on the 'map' coordinate system.

 If you have computer graphics knowledge, you may rephrase 'map' coordinate system as the 'world' coordinate system.